 California's K-12 High Speed Network

 PORTS continues to partner with the California's K-12 High-Speed Network (HSN) to bring high-quality educational videoconference programs directly to students in their classroom to enhance students' learning experiences.
 The HSN enables "educators, students and staff across the state to have access to reliable high speed network which has the capacity to deliver high quality online resources to support teaching and learning and promote academic achievement."
-Much of the material presented in the PORTS program requires the classroom to be able to receive information at speeds in excess of 300 KB per second.
-While it is possible to participate in PORTS without a connection to the HSN, we highly recommend that your classroom be connected to the HSN if you want to participate in these programs.
+The HSN is also providing the cloud-based videoconference bridge system, Vidyo, schools use to connect with the PORTS programs.